ApostuIulian/JAVA-SQL-_Projects/README.md

 1)Project Description

-  This project implements an orders management system for processing clients orders for a warehouse with the help of relational databases (MySQL).
+  This project implements an order management system for processing clients orders for a warehouse with the help of relational databases (MySQL).
 Each order placed creates a bill (an immutable class (record)) if there are enough items in stock.